jurocknsail/yncrea-cloudcomputing/docs/aws.md

 ## Follow up exercise

-1. Modify the CloudFormation template in order to add a [Security Group](https://docs.aws.amazon.com/de_de/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) which allows access on Port 443 to your EC2 instance.
+Modify the CloudFormation template in order to add a [Security Group](https://docs.aws.amazon.com/fr_fr/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) which allows access on Port 443 to your EC2 instance.
+You can check the result in by verifying the new instance description in the EC2 view.

+!!! tip
+    Don't forget to also checkout the [EC2 CF Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-securitygroups) to know how to assigne the newly SG to the EC2 !

+!!! info
+    Note that AWS CloudFormation service won't recreate the full stack (if you use the same stack name ofc), but only add the necessary ressources.
+    The feature is called [Stack Update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html).
+    It is also smart enough to **restart** the instance {==only if needed !==}
+    (Which is the case here)

 ---

 ## Troposphere

 Another way to generate CloudFormation templates is to use a framework for a programming language.

-One famous example is Troposphere, a Python Framework.
+One famous example is [Troposphere](https://github.com/cloudtools/troposphere), a Python Framework.

 !!! info
     The advantage of using a framework over bare CloudFormation is that you can use logic, conditions and loops when defining your infrastructure, so in short, it gives more flexibility when building it.